supsi-dacd-isaac/BayesReconPy/README.md

 ### Upper reconciled forecasts

-In the following we report the results for python and R (left and center columns) and their relative absolute differences (right column) for the top level and the first two levels of aggregations (1 + 3 + 7).
+In the following we report the results for python and R (first and second blocks respectively) and their relative absolute differences (third block) for the top level and the first two levels of aggregations (1 + 3 + 7).

 ```python
 **# Python results block**